CSV Is A Simple Format, WordPress Can Be Complex

 Use the export file as a template.
 Don't change the column names or order.

-There are filters on the settings page that you use to reduce the number of columns.
+There are filters on the settings page that you can use to reduce the number of columns.
 The file that exports is correctly formatted for re-import.
-Don’t alter it unless you understand the risks and can solve all problems you encounter yourself.
+Don't alter it unless you understand the risks and can solve all problems you encounter yourself.